tbali0524/playground-dvtfkqgd/markdowns/cs.md

 While not directly visible from the above code snippet, there are some other important aspects of C# worth noting:

 - C# is compiled to an intermediate representation, which will be run by a special virtual machine (_Common Language Runtime_).
-Such managed code provides lot of advantages, like preventing many type of coding bugs.
+Such managed code provides lot of advantages, like preventing many types of coding bugs.
 - _Just-In-Time_ compilation improves performance.
-C# code still runs slightly slower than a native compiled code (such as _C++_ or _Rust_), but still much faster than an interpreted language (such as _Python_ or _PHP_).
+C# code still runs slightly slower than a native compiled code (such as _C++_ or _Rust_), but the disadvantage is not huge, and it is still much faster than an interpreted language (such as _Python_ or _PHP_).
 - C# is now cross-platform.
 Although developed by _Microsoft_, it is available not only for _Windows_.
-It also became an _ECMA standard_.
+Also, it became an _ECMA standard_.
 - C# uses _garbage collection_, so you don't have to bother too much about memory management.
-- There are many advanced language features we cannot address in this intro, such us _generics_, _attributes_, _delegates_, _LINQ_, etc.
+- There are many advanced language features we could not address in this intro, such us _generics_, _attributes_, _delegates_, _LINQ_, etc.

 ## Checking a different approach